 Hello, I’m Will Hamilton.

 A game developer based in Glasgow, Scotland.
 I enjoy creating digital experiences for Desktop, Mobile and Virtual Reality.
-I have experience working with various technologies and software.
+I have experience working with various technologies, software and game engines.

-I am keen to expand my knowledge in all aspects of games development but have a keen interest in the field of Environmental Art.
+I am always looking to expand my knowledge in all aspects of games development and have a keen interest in the field of Environmental Art.

 C#